 Do breast implants come with a warranty?

-Dr Moncrieff only uses the highest quality of breast implants and our Mentor implants come with a 10 year warranty.
+I only use the highest quality of breast implants and our Mentor implants come with a 10 year warranty.
 This is important because medical devices like implants can fail and it is important that the manufacturer will replace them if needed.

 Do I need to replace my breast implants after 10 years?